 Arrays are implemented as indexed lists of user variables.
 The elements in an array are not limited to a single type of variable.
 Arrays must be created explicitly before being referenced.
 The size of an array cannot be changed after creation.
-All elements are initially undefined.
+Array elements are initially undefined unless they are provided in the array declaragion.
 In most places an array element can be used instead of a named user variable.